Background Check for Real Estate License: 8 Requirements (Search Now)

 Furthermore, the appearance of sexual misconduct can be an immediate disqualifier.5 In addition, other crimes that are likely to disqualify a person from obtaining their license include forgery, perjury, fraud, misrepresentation, felonies involving controlled substances, driving under the influence, or offenses against property.6

-How Long Does A Real Estate Background Check Take?
+How Long Does a Real Estate Background Check Take?

 For most states, the average processing time for a real estate background check is between 3 and 6 weeks.